-The Children’s National Health System Congenital Zika Virus Program provides advanced diagnostics and consultation for your pregnant and infant patients with concerns about a possible exposure to the Zika virus.
+The Children’s National Hospital Congenital Zika Virus Program provides advanced diagnostics and consultation for your pregnant and infant patients with concerns about a possible exposure to the Zika virus.
 Our program staff are leaders in international Zika-related research initiatives, giving us first-hand access to and knowledge of the latest Zika findings to help you and your patients.

 Physicians from the Fetal Medicine Institute and the Division of Infectious Disease lead a multidisciplinary team that will provide your patient with comprehensive assessments and expert personalized recommendations based on the most recent findings and guidelines.
 Once your patient is referred into the program, the multi-specialty team will provide: